CodeInterview.io Live Coding Interview Guide (2026): What the Platform Tracks and How to Walk Through It Cleanly

 For the broader question of how all of this translates to whether interviewers catch AI use in 2026, the data is covered in our companion piece on whether interviewers can detect AI during a Zoom call.
 The catch rate is lower than the public conversation suggests; the cost of passing an interview the candidate can't do is real and surfaces in the first 30 to 90 days on the job.

 I'll say this directly: Jordan's spreadsheet has 487 rows.
 The 488th is the offer that ends the search.
 If the platform is CodeInterview.io and the round is at 4pm Tuesday, the tactic isn't to dodge replay detection.
 It's to walk in knowing the UI, type at human pace, and treat the overlay as the prep tool that makes you better at saying the answer in your own voice.
-Practice with it until the patterns are reflexes, walk into the live round with the discipline to use it as scaffolding rather than a script, and treat the offer as the start of the work, not the end of it.
+Run a free practice session against the same type-and-explain cadence until the patterns are reflexes, walk into the live round with the discipline to use it as scaffolding rather than a script, and treat the offer as the start of the work, not the end of it.
+(What it costs after the $3 trial is on the pricing page.)

 Related guides